WDDnguyen/ECSE428_Project/README.md

 We organized our initial planning to adhere to this philosophy by picking tasks to complete a certain number of hours per week over the span of two months.
 This allowed us to continuously have topics to discuss during the weekly meetings.
 Another major benefit was that everyone was on the same page as to which tasks were currently complete and which tasks need to be completed before other tasks could be started.
 Since everyone was ideally working each week, we resolved any conflicts in the moment instead of dragging out conflicts, allowing a shorter timescale.
 Tasks were also broken down as small as possible.
 This made sure that each task required small additions of code, which allowed more frequent pull requests to the master branch.
 We also setup Travis-CI for continuous integration, which would help us validate any software changes made by a developer to ensure that the master branch is always a working application that is free of bugs.
 As the sprints for our project went on, our initial plan was hindered by the many different commitments that our team had to other classes and projects.
 Many tasks were delayed due to varying work schedules and other commitments until the last week of the final sprint.
 However given the delays, the proposed tasks went unchanged.
 Our team made sure to commit and push code frequently, with Travis-CI and unit tests checking if the software works as intended.

 ### *"Business people and developers must work together daily throughout the project"*
-* Not applicable
+Not applicable.
 ### *"Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done"*
-* The team was managed in a way that was not stressful.
+The team was managed in a way that was not stressful.
 Team members could chose the tasks that they wanted to perform and whenever a problem arised, the rest of the team would always help each other to solve the issue.
 ### *"The most efficient and effective method of conveying information to and within a development team is face-to-face conversation"*
 There was no collective understanding of any convention that we could have used as a shorthand to speed up collaboration.
 Our best option was to ensure a deepened mutual understanding of our project’s goals, tasks and the progress of each individual member’s contribution through face-to-face dialog.
 This was achieved with the planning of weekly team meetings.
 Understandably, it was impossible for all 14 members to physically attend every meeting, yet member that could not made the commitment to participate remotely.
 Of course, we had other means of communication.
 For instance, we also extensively used a Messenger chat group, which we could use more frequently and which did not require any time commitment.
 However, in our experience, throughout this project our in-person meetings were much more reliable and effective at resolving misunderstandings, sharing information on each other’s project, discussing features and user stories, and defining and distributing tasks.